venksrid001/cowrie/architecture-design.md

 ### 4.1.2.2 Class Interaction View Package

 The view package consists of the Editor class.
-This will be our text based editor as required by the client in our minimum viable product.
+This will be our text-based editor as required by the client in our minimum viable product.
 The editor class consists of attributes to "draw" the text editor.
 This involves converting a file's contents and displaying it on the generated window.
 Drawing the cursor and displaying text when required according to the console commands implemented.
 Since the Editor class is solely responsible for drawing the text editor, changes to the appearance of the editor is calculated inside the Text_editor_controller class inside the Controller package.

 ### 4.1.2.3 Class Controller View Package

 The controller package involves the Text_editor_controller class.
-This class invovlves calculating the changes to update our text editor.
-This is in comparison to the Editor class which is solely responsible for changing and drawing the text based editor.
-The controller package also is linked to the model package as access to number of files, file names current file, etc, are important when calculating changes in the text editor.
+This class involves calculating the changes to update our text editor.
+This is in comparison to the Editor class which is solely responsible for changing and drawing the text-based editor.
+The controller package also is linked to the model package as access to a number of files, file names current files, etc, are important when calculating changes in the text editor.

 ### 4.1.2.4 Class Commands View Package

 The commands package contains all the additional commands that will appear within our cowrie system.
 The commands package will contain the "Locate" class.
-This class represents are implmentation of the locate console command which returns the file path.
+This class represents are implementation of the locate console command which returns the file path.

 ### 4.2 Development

-The development view entails the system view from the programmers perspective.
-This represents the management revolving the software aspect of the Cowrie, and the reasoning behind these management decisions.
+The development view entails the system view from the programmer's perspective.
+This represents the management involving the software aspect of Cowrie, as well as the reasoning behind these management decisions.
 This section consists of the following subsections

 - Code Structure
 - Version Control